 This is called a 'deprivation of liberty' and the Deprivation of Liberty Safeguards set out rules that care homes and hospitals must follow when they limit people's freedom in this way.
-The safeguards require that any deprivation of liberty is in the person's best interests and is formally authorised by independent professionals.
+The safeguards state that any deprivation of liberty is in the person's best interests and is formally authorised by independent professionals.

 Our Public Law & Human Rights team can help with: